 - : Use this to eavesdrop on people, to evade harmful effects, and to hide or store items, but the fact that you can only enter the vessel once per long rest means that you can’t just pop in and out at random.
 Eventually you’ll be able to stay inside long enough that you and your whole party can rest inside the vessel, conveniently removing the need for things like tents, keeping watch while resting, or spells like Rope Trick or Leomund’s Tiny Hut, but even at low levels you can still stay in the vessel long enough to take a Short Rest without risk of enemies wandering by and surprising you.

-- : Things with resistance to bludgeoning damage typically resist bludgeoning, piercing, and slashing damage from non-magical weapon attacks.
+- : Things with resistance to bludgeoning damage typically resist bludgeoning, piercing, and slashing damage from non-magical attacks.
 You will likely deliver this with either a cantrip or a magic weapon (Pact of the Blade), so nearly nothing in the game will resist it.
+You can combine this with the Crusher feat for extra benefits.

 - : Resistance to thunder damage is very rare.